Raghadddd9/Hotel-prices-/README.md

  - Overview

-Riyadh Season will bring the world to Saudi Arabia.
-Riyadh Season is one of the biggest festivals in the kingdom.
-Four months mega event that will take place from nov 15 to January 15 all around the capital.
-Hotels in this period of time are in High demand.
+One of Saudi Arabia 2030 vision key initiatives is “Quality of life”.
+This initiative comes with the aim of diversifying and enriching the tourism and entertainment experience in the Kingdom.
+It improve the quality of life by developing the necessary environment to create more vibrant options that enhance the participation and experience of citizens, residents and visitors.

+The Saudi Tourism Authority has launched tourism programs such as (Saudi Spirit), a deliberative platform which you can discover tourist destinations, events and seasons.
+Through the platform, visitors can find suitable packages and trips, and entertainment activities available such as AlUla Winter, Riyadh , Jeddah and Alahsa Seasons.

 - Problem Statment

-predict hotel prices during Riyadh Session
+In this time of the year, hotels and resort are in high demand in the Kingdom.
+We will predict the prices in the current month (December 2021)

 - Data Description

-We take our data by webScraping (booking).
+We webscraping the (booking) website and comind it with data from kggle.

 - Features

-Hotel Name : Hotels Names in Riyadh
+Hotel_Name : Hotels Names in saudi

 Price : Price of this room in this period of time

-Rating: Hotel Stars
+Rating: Hotel rating

-Kind_rat: Is it Excellent ,good ,very good etc….
+rating_title: Is it Excellent ,good ,very good etc….

-Reviews : people visit this hotel reviews
+Number_of_Ratings : people visit this hotel reviews

-Rooms : Type of rooms
+Room_type : Type of room

-far_center: How far this hotel is from center
+location: Hotel location

 - Tools

-Pandas , selenium , beautiful Soup
+Pandas , Selenium , Beautiful Soup , Sklearn.